 -

-Although it is exactly this unpredictability that makes single-origin coffee an exciting product, it also makes quality blends far more suitable for many areas of the coffee world.
+It is this unpredictability that makes single-origin coffee exciting, but it is also the reason why blends are often more practical in many areas of the coffee industry.

 -

-Blended coffee is made by sourcing and carefully blending different coffees from many sources to create a precise final product.
+Blended coffee is created by sourcing and combining coffees from different locations to produce a carefully balanced final product.

 -